 Note 2:

-The most pronounced bending patterns are created when light is allowed to fall on multiple narrow slits.
-A system of a large number of slits is called an optical lattice (see below).
-The parameters of the array of slits are the width of the slit a and the distance between the centres of adjacent slits b – called the grating constant (or grating period) for a grating.
+The most pronounced diffraction patterns are produced when light falls on multiple narrow slits.
+A system of many slits is called an optical grating (see below).
+The parameters of the array of slits are the slit width a and the distance between the centers of adjacent slits b – called the grating constant (or grating period) for a grating.

-To derive the condition of the interference maximum on the lattice, we first derive a relation for the bending of light on a system of two slits (called a double slit).
+To derive the condition for the interference maximum on the grating, we first derive a relation for the bending of light on a system of two slits (called a double slit).

 Let the mono-frequency light from the distant source fall on the double slit.
-Again, we will assume that the width of the slit a and the distance between the centres of adjacent slits b are much smaller than the distance of the shield d from the pair of slits.
-Two phenomena occur when a plane wave is incident – diffraction at each slit (see earlier) and then also interference of two coherent waves from the two slits.
+Again, we assume that the width of the slit a and the distance between the centers of the adjacent slits b are much smaller than the distance of the screen d from the pair of slits.
+Two phenomena occur when a plane wave is incident – diffraction at each slit (see above) and then also interference of two coherent waves from the two slits.

-The light spreads again in all directions beyond the slits.
-In the same way as at one slit, we consider rays that have diverged from their original direction by an angle α, striking at point P and emanating from corresponding points – as indicated in Figure 3.
+The light again propagates in all directions beyond the slits.
+In the same way as at a slit, we consider rays that have diverged by an angle α from their original direction, meet at point P and emerge from corresponding points – as shown in Figure 3.
 The corresponding points are the upper edges of the first and second slits (their mutual distance is b).

 The figure then shows for the path difference of these rays ℓ1 and ℓ2: